Become A Volunteer

-**Please note: The Restoration / Maintenance Facility is not open on Saturday and Sunday.
-Volunteer positions are limited in the Maintenance Facility.**
+**Please note: The Restoration/Maintenance Facility is not open on Saturday-Sunday-Monday.
+Volunteer positions are limited in the Maintenance Facility. **

 Restoration: Aircraft restoration is a highly skilled and technical process.
 The requirements for this position involve some degree of aircraft experience.
 Although not mandatory, Volunteers should have mechanical and or sheet metal experience.
 Restoration projects are an ongoing progression needing dedicated and skilled individuals with a basic knowledge of aircraft.
 Several projects are awaiting skilled Volunteers to restore historic aircraft to Museum quality pieces.
 The aircraft in the Museums’ inventory are valuable and cannot be replaced; knowledge with aircraft restoration is extremely valuable.
 This position is a very technical area requiring adequate references and a pre-interview with an experienced staff member.

-**Please note: The Restoration / Maintenance Facility is not open on Saturday and Sunday.
+**Please note: The Restoration/Maintenance Facility is not open on Saturday-Sunday-Monday.
 Volunteer positions are limited in the Maintenance/Restoration Facility.**

 Need to be at least 18 years of age